theheking/intro-to-r/content/3_dataframes.md

 > metadata$cit_capitalised <- factor(metadata$cit,levels=c("Unknown","Minus","Plus"))
 > ```

+This demonstrates how the levels of a factor must match what is actually present in the column.
+Note that it does not return an error so it is important to check your output!
 ------------------------------------------------------------------------

 Material adapted from (<https://datacarpentry.org/R-genomics/01-intro-to-R.html>) and (<https://datacarpentry.org/semester-biology/materials/r-intro/>) by Helen King.
 Further revisions by the Data Science Platform.